Overview

 This project conducts material and structure testing, evaluates inspection tools and technologies, and documents leading practices to inform overhead asset life-cycle decisions.
 The 2023 project includes the following tasks:

-Alternative Pole and Crossarm Material Evaluation: This task examines the short- and long-term performance of alternative pole and crossarm materials, such as composites, steel, ductile iron, and concrete.
-In 2024, this task plans to investigate the short- and long-term performance of existing and emerging concrete pole materials.
+Alternative Pole and Crossarm Material Evaluation: Examine the performance of alternative materials such as composites, steel, ductile iron, and concrete.
+In 2026, EPRI plans to investigate the electrical performance of crossarms in salt-contaminated environments.
+EPRI also plans to continue investigating the aging characteristics of composite materials.

-Evaluation of Pole Inspection Technologies: Pole condition assessment provides a means of prioritizing pole replacement to better optimize O&M budgets.
-This task investigates tools used to assess the health of poles made from wood or other materials.
-In 2024, this task will investigate inspection technologies for composite poles.
-Approaches could include comparing inspection results collected using potential technologies with remaining strength data collected through destructive laboratory testing.
+Evaluation of Pole Inspection Technologies: Pole condition assessment provides a means of prioritizing pole replacement to better optimize O&M budgets and minimize failures during storms.
+This task investigates tools used to assess the health of distribution poles of all types of materials.
+In 2026, this task intends to collect nondestructive inspection results for comparison with utility-collected traditional groundline inspection data.

-Visual Inspection and Condition-Based Monitoring: Non-contact inspections have value, but remaining asset life is often unknown or subjectively assessed.
-This task researches the relationships between distribution component health and visual data such as imagery, video, LiDAR, and other digital data.
+Visual Inspection and Condition-Based Monitoring: Research the relationship between distribution component health and visual data such as imagery, video, LiDAR, and other digital data.
+In 2026, we will continue to explore the use of cameras on utility vehicles and drones for continual inspection and O&M reduction.

 Research Value